Connect with us

 But UP is ready to take on that challenge to gauge where its level is right now.

 Aside from Pre, Remogat, Jacob Bayla.
-Gani Stevens Francis Nnoruka, and Dieonte Miles will look to lead the Fighting Maroons’ charge in the AUBL.
+Gani Stevens, Francis Nnoruka, and Dieonte Miles will look to lead the Fighting Maroons’ charge in the AUBL.

-“Sobrang laking bagay talaga, malaking tulong itong AUBL sa amin para masubukan kami kung hanggang saan kami.
+“Sobrang laking bagay talaga, malaking tulong itong AUBL sa amin para masubukan namin kung hanggang saan kami.
 Para makita pa namin kung ano pang kaya naming i-improve,” said Pre, the UAAP Season 87 Rookie of the Year.

 “Makakalaro namin yung mga best of the best sa ibang bansa.
 Sobrang laking bagay non para malaman namin kung hanggang saan kami.
 Makakakuha rin kami sa kanila ng knowledge.
 Sobrang laking bagay po yun.”